nickswetUCSD/power-outages/README.md

-And of thanks to all of these variables, no two outages will ever quite be the same.
+And thanks to all of these variables, no two outages will ever quite be the same.

 ---

 But just because every outage is different, it doesn't mean we can't find common threads or patterns that tell us valuable information about such a trend.
+Such information is important for people to know.
+People in states who may be more prone to more frequent or longer power outages should be aware of the fact and prepare accordingly by stocking food/water, having a generator, ... etc.

 Thanks to **Purdue University's LASCI (Laboratory For Advancing Sustainable Critical Infrastructure)**,¹ we have access to **1534 rows** of power outage data that contain valuable column information² like: